 Ark: Survival Evolved

-As the subtitle in its name implies, Ark belongs to the survival genre, which means the dinosaur murdering can only commence after crafting your own spear to chuck at those pesky raptors.
-The shooting isn’t the tightest, and there are still plenty of bugs, but the sheer range of creatures to fight, hunt, and befriend in Ark will keep you exploring the game’s many biomes for hundreds of hours.
+As the subtitle in its name implies, Ark belongs to the list of dinosaur survival games, which means the dino murdering can only commence after crafting your own spear to chuck at those pesky raptors.
+The shooting isn’t the tightest, and there are still plenty of bugs even years after its initial launch, but the sheer range of creatures to fight, hunt, and tame in Ark will keep you exploring the game’s many biomes for hundreds of hours.

 After learning their quirks, you can even ride and tame Ark dinosaurs and use them to help you survive in the world, whether as simple mounts so you can get around faster, or as resource-gatherers, freight carriers, and loyal foot soldiers.
-On top of that, there’s also plenty of Ark: Survival Evolved mods to pick from.
+On top of that, there are also plenty of Ark: Survival Evolved mods to pick from.
+Now that Ark 2 has officially been delayed until 2024, you still have plenty of time to enjoy the original game.

-While most PC dinosaur games concern themselves with hunting dinos, Frontier Developments has instead opted to create the opposite with Jurassic Park Evolution: dino ranching.
+While most PC dinosaur games concern themselves with hunting dinos, Frontier Developments has instead opted to create the opposite with the Jurassic World Evolution games: dino ranching.
 Rather than mowing down rare creatures with a minigun, you try to build a Jurassic Park that doesn’t fall apart before its first day.
-You don’t necessarily have to build the archetypical theme park – instead, you could build a park dedicated to science, or an ominous “security center” patrolled by genetically beefed-up mega-dinos.
+Naturally, the whole enterprise is prone to all manner of disasters.

 Lego Jurassic World

 Sticking with the Jurassic Park franchise, Lego Jurassic World marries the gameplay of action-adventure games specialist TT Games’ with the storylines of the Jurassic Park trilogy, plus the first Jurassic World movie.
-This is essentially a greatest hits of series, including more blocky, talky Jeff Goldblum than you can handle.
+This is essentially the series’ greatest hits, including more blocky Jeff Goldblum than you can handle.

-The best multiplayer games with shooter elements can be pretty stodgy, humorless affairs, especially when it comes to those that strive to be period-accurate.
+The best multiplayer games with shooter elements can be pretty stodgy, humorless affairs, especially concerning those that strive to be period-accurate.
 Dino D-Day is a refreshing alternative to the traditional WWII shooter, mixing the semi-tactical gunplay of Day of Defeat with the ferocious claws and talons that only dinosaurs can supply.

 Carnivores: Dinosaur Hunter Reborn